What Is Stamp Duty (SDLT)?

 If you already own a residential property and are buying an additional one - whether a buy to let investment, a second home, or a holiday home - you pay a 3% surcharge on top of standard SDLT rates across all bands.
 This applies even if the existing property is abroad.

 The surcharge does not apply if you are replacing your main residence.
-If you sell your main home and buy a new one on the same day, no surcharge applies — even if you briefly own two properties.
-However, if you buy a new main residence before selling the old one, the surcharge applies at purchase but can be refunded within 12 months if you sell the original property within that timeframe.
+If you buy a new main residence before selling the old one, the surcharge applies at purchase but can be refunded within 12 months if you sell the original property within that timeframe.

 Scotland and Wales - Different Systems

-- Scotland — Land and Buildings Transaction Tax (LBTT): Nil-rate threshold £145,000 for standard purchases, £175,000 for first-time buyers.
-Different rate bands above these thresholds.
-Additional Dwellings Supplement (ADS) applies at 6% for additional properties (increased from 4% in April 2024).
+- Scotland - Land and Buildings Transaction Tax (LBTT): Nil-rate threshold £145,000 for standard purchases, £175,000 for first-time buyers.
+Additional Dwellings Supplement (ADS) applies at 6% for additional properties.

-- Wales — Land Transaction Tax (LTT): Nil-rate threshold £225,000.
-Different rate bands.
+- Wales - Land Transaction Tax (LTT): Nil-rate threshold £225,000.
 Higher Rates surcharge of 4% for additional residential properties.

-If you're buying in Scotland or Wales, always use LBTT or LTT calculators provided by Revenue Scotland (revenue.scot) or the Welsh Revenue Authority (gov.wales/land-transaction-tax) respectively.
+If buying in Scotland or Wales, use calculators from Revenue Scotland (revenue.scot) or the Welsh Revenue Authority (gov.wales/land-transaction-tax) respectively.